Waimea Valley: Sacred Hawaiian Mythology

-Ancient Ownership of Waimea Valley
+Ancient ownership of Waimea Valley

 In 1092 Waimea Valley was given to the high priests or the Kahuna Nui.
 It eventually became the home of one of the most distinguished priesthoods in the islands, the Pa'ao.
 Kamehameha the Great's exclusive Kahuna, Hewahewa, was a descendant of the Pa'ao.
 The Kahuna Nui were essential to Hawaiian society because they were the experts in various fields like farming, healing, spiritual guidance, fishing, and teaching both the Ali’i and the common people.
 Over the course of time, Waimea became known as “the valley of the priests”.

-After O`ahu was conquered by Kamehameha, he then gave ownership of Waimea Valley to Hewa Hewa Nui, to maintain the sacred importance of the area.
 Due to overwhelming foreign influences, much change occurred in Hawai'i at this time.
 The traditional kapu (rule) legal system was beginning to disintegrate.
 Hewahewa turned to Christianity, repudiated Hawaiian gods, and assisted in the destruction of all heiau and religious idols, along with Kamehameha II and Ka'ahumanu (his co-ruler).

 Waimea Valley was entrusted to Hewahewa's granddaughter Pa'alua after his death in 1837.
 Following the Mahele Land Redistribution Act of 1848, the newly constituted Land Commission offered her half of the Valley in exchange for her relinquishing any claim to the rest.
 She was able to keep her land until 1884 when she was pressured to mortgage and lease it due to a large debt.
 Because Hawaiians believed they were a part of the land, this was a difficult time for them.
 Many people were unfamiliar with the Western concept of land ownership.
 After her death in 1886, her property was foreclosed.

-Western Contact

-The first Europeans to touch the island of O’ahu were the crews of the Resolution and the Discovery shortly after the death of Captain Cook in 1779.